fabian-sp/snspp/README.md

 # SNSPP

-Code associated to A. Milzarek, F. Schaipp, M. Ulbrich, *A semismooth Newton Stochastic Proximal Point method with variance reduction*.
+Code associated with A. Milzarek, F. Schaipp, M. Ulbrich, *A semismooth Newton Stochastic Proximal Point method with variance reduction*.
-The `SNSPP` method is implemented in `snspp/solver/spp_solver` and references therein.
+The `SNSPP` method is implemented in [`snspp/solver/spp_solver`](/snspp/solver/spp_solver.py). and references therein.
 The graphs in the paper can be reproduced with the files in `experiments/`.

 ## Introduction